dodgerogers/nucleus-core-ruby/README.md

 ### How to Implement Business Logic

-`Policies` have access to the client, entity, and return a boolean.
+`Policies` have access to the client, entity, and should return a boolean.

 ```ruby
 class OrderPolicy < NucleusCore::Policy